minimalparts/TheSheepGame/README.md

 ### Rules regarding the vet

 * The vet's pronoun is they/them.
-* The vet charges 50 MEH per visit and per sheep.
+* The vet normally charges 50 MEH per visit and per sheep.
+* The vet does not charge the people they're dating.
 * The vet is great, but not infallible.
 They will do their best to treat your sheep when called, but fate can interfere.
 Illness cards are marked with health points (e.g. "health -2").
 When the vet visits, a dice should be rolled.
 If the number on the dice *minus* the number on the card is zero or less, your sheep dies, despite the vet's efforts.
 The bill must still be paid.<br>
 **Example:** you draw an illness card with "health -2".
 You call the vet.
 Rolling the dice gives you a 3.
 Since 3 - 2 = 1, your sheep lives.
 If you had rolled a 2 or a 1, the sheep would sadly have died.